Skip to content

 Bordeaux (5 minutes by car), Gironde

 Château Gassies on the Bordeaux rive droite is an 18th-century estate just five minutes from Bordeaux centre, overlooking the Garonne from the heights of Latresne.
 Six suites and three independent guesthouses accommodate up to 43 guests on-site across the 14-hectare estate, with seated capacity to 150 across formal reception spaces.
-The Bordelais architectural style carries the measured 18th-century proportions; the rural-vineyard landscape extending into surrounding Bordeaux-region terroir is the distinctive feature.
+The Bordelais architecture carries the measured 18th-century proportions; the rural-vineyard landscape extending into surrounding Bordeaux-region terroir is the distinctive feature.
 Bordeaux Saint-Jean TGV is thirty to forty-five minutes drive; Bordeaux Mérignac Airport handles direct UK and Ireland flights.
-Suits 80-150-guest weddings with a strong cultural programme of nearby Saint-Émilion + Bordeaux wine-region tasting tours through the wedding weekend.
+Suits 80-150-guest weddings with a strong cultural programme of nearby Saint-Émilion and Bordeaux wine-region tasting tours through the wedding weekend.

 Why We Love It